|Overall Rating||Liked it!|

 Approximate Weight: Light and due to its very small size is almost unnoticeable on the chair.

 Edge Hold: Lacking here like all Burton rocker boards.
 We felt the board slip under us numerous times on edge in hard snow.
 It is our biggest complaint about this unique board.
-We’d like to see a little more edge hold like many companies provide for their reverse camber boards.
+We’d like to see a little more edge hold as many companies provide for their reverse camber boards.
 The 1/2 MM extension at each foot which is called “Frostbite” is severely lacking when it comes to grip.
 Kyle and I personally won’t take these boards out when its moderately hard because the edge slip is scary but Jimbo and Peter are ok with it.
 This would be a nightmare in icy conditions like the east coast.

 Flex: Soft is the name of the Nug’s game but it wasn’t as soft as we thought it would be.
 There are many Burton boards that ride small and this small board rides big.
 Both testers were on the heavy end or over (editor) the weight scale for the 146 but it did a great job supporting both of us.